- Stretch + Strengthen

 This belly dance spotlight focuses on developing greater lower body flexibility through yoga and Pilates based stretching.
 This is taken from Ashley's "Built: Lower Body Conditioning Workshop".

-This segment will include belly dance drills and a Tribal Fusion combo which focuses on the legs and hips.
+This segment will include belly dance drills and a Fusion combo which focuses on the legs and hips.
 This spotlight is part two of three from Ashley's "Built: Lower Body Conditioning Workshop".

 This belly dance spotlight is part one of three from Ashley's "Built: Lower Body Conditioning Workshop".
 This class features 20 minutes of a strengthening warm up flow, focusing on the lower body.